We may earn commission from affiliate links →

 Additionally, there are daily direct flights between Athens International Airport and airports on Crete, such as Chania and Heraklion.

-Why Choose Santorini
+Why Choose Santorini Vs. Crete

-Upon arrival to Santorini, you will be mesmerized by the impressive views of the volcano, in striking contrast with the deep blue color of the sea that surrounds the island.
+Upon arrival to Santorini, you will be mesmerized by the impressive views of the volcano, in striking contrast with the deep blue color of the sea surrounding the island.
 Home to the most spectacular sunsets over the Aegean Sea, Santorini is an excellent place for a couple’s getaway, a romantic escape, or even a honeymoon.